-Child Supervision: Children's safety is the first and most important responsibility of each staff member.
+CHILD SUPERVISION: Children's safety is the first and most important responsibility of each staff member.
 Children are supervised at all times in the classroom, bathrooms, playgrounds, parks, and on field trips.
-No child is allowed in or out of the building without an adult.
+No child is allowed in or out of the building without an authorized adult.

-Outside Time: Children go outdoors on a daily basis weather permitting.
+OUTSIDE TIME: Children go outdoors on a daily basis weather permitting.
 During the spring and summer months the program provides sun block with parent permission and it is administered to children six months of age or older prior to going outdoors.
 Program staff monitors weather conditions to ensure the health and safety of children when planning for outdoor play.
-Staff uses the Child Care Weather Watch Chart to determine when children should not play outdoors due to extreme cold or heat.
+Staff use the Child Care Weather Watch Chart to determine when children should not play outdoors due to extreme cold or heat.

-Safe Environment: ABCD Head Start & Children's Services provide children with a safe emotional and physical environment.
-Teachers and staff check for safety concerns in and around the building on a daily basis with a full safety check of their classroom monthly.
-They also complete a safety check of playgrounds before children use them.
-Health & Safety Inspections are completed on a daily and monthly basis, utilizing multiple comprehensive checklist to ensure a safe and healthy learning environment.
+SAFE ENVIRONMENT: ABCD Head Start & Children's Services provide children with a safe emotional and physical environment.
+Health & safety inspections are completed on a daily and monthly basis, utilizing multiple comprehensive checklist to ensure a safe and healthy learning environment.
 Playgrounds and other areas of active play are inspected before each use.
-Playgrounds are also inspected twice a year by the Health Manager.
-If you have any questions about the Health & Safety Inspections, feel free to contact the Program Director.
+Playgrounds are also inspected twice a year by a certified playground inspector and Health & Nutrition Services Manager.
+If you have any questions about the health & safety inspections, feel free to contact the Center Director.

 To ensure the safety of all children in the program, children may not wear anything that is dangerous to themselves or others.
 Jewelry, strings, and cords can present a strangulation hazard.
 Other jewelry and beads can be a choking hazard or become dangerous as a result of normal contact that occurs during play and activities.
 No form of jewelry or accessories is allowed in a classroom or on the playground.
 If a child arrives wearing any such items the parent will be asked to remove the item.